ordz-404/good-ol-terminal-tools/readme.md

 ## How to use

 GoTT 3.0 comes with a newly built in user interface.
 Please see screenshot for further instructions.

+`To start GoTT, run the commant 'sudo ./gott.sh' to initialise the tool`

 ![Image of Howtouse](https://github.com/ordz-404/good-ol-terminal-tools/blob/master/howtouse-small.png)